StephenGriffies/StephenGriffies.github.io/_pages/book.md

 This webpage provides links to drafts of an ongoing book project that aims to provide an intellectual foundation for the study of Geophysical Fluid Mechanics.
-Currently the book has five volumes and remains a work in progress.
-You are encouraged to read and comment on any portion of this project.
+Feedback is welcome, so you are encouraged to comment on any portion of this project.

 </p>